getsentry/seer/README.md

 The durations are stored in the `.test_durations` file.

-To update the durations, run:
+To update the durations, run in a `make shell`:
 ```bash
 pip install pytest-split
 pytest --store-durations